cwallenpoole/the-oracle/README.md

 things like temperature and number of tokens to see what would happen.
 Most of the time, having a relatively low temperature makes sense for most uses, but in this case, turning that number up could still end up working.
 (You'll note that most of the time, temperature is around 0.8)

+I also happen to find the esoteric fascinating and already have several resources on the same.
+Mr. Clarke's comments aside, computers are not magic and that's not the purpose here.

 ### Complete features

 - I Ching readings (the original PoC)